aoancea-dapps/dapps-resources/IPFS.md

 ## Repository for IPFS resources
 List of valuable resources for learning to develop IPFS

-## Level 1
-Level 1 is an overview of what exactly IPFS is and what kind of problems it tries to solve and how to use it

 #### IPFS overview
 - https://www.youtube.com/watch?v=8CMxDNuuAiQ
 - https://www.youtube.com/watch?v=pQNZZIzLYbI
 - https://www.youtube.com/watch?v=h73bd9b5pPA

-## Level 2

 #### Security
 - https://medium.com/@mycoralhealth/learn-to-securely-share-files-on-the-blockchain-with-ipfs-219ee47df54c